deepmodeling/deepmd-kit/README.md

 pair_style     deepmd graph.pb
 pair_coeff
 ```
 where `graph.pb` is the file name of the frozen model.
 The `pair_coeff` should be left blank.
-It should be noted that Lammps counts atom types starting from 1, therefore, all Lammps atom type will be firstly substracted by 1, and then passed into the DeePMD engine to compute the interactions.
+It should be noted that Lammps counts atom types starting from 1, therefore, all Lammps atom type will be firstly subtracted by 1, and then passed into the DeePMD-kit engine to compute the interactions.

 ## Run path-integral MD with i-PI
 The i-PI works in a client-server model.
-The i-PI provides the server for integrating the replica positions of atoms, while the DeePMD provides a client named `dp_ipi` that computes the interactions (including energy, force and virial).
+The i-PI provides the server for integrating the replica positions of atoms, while the DeePMD-kit provides a client named `dp_ipi` that computes the interactions (including energy, force and virial).
 The server and client communicates via the Unix domain socket or the Internet socket.
 The client can be started by
 ```bash
 $ dp_ipi water.json
 ```